thomaskeschl/thomaskeschl.github.io/_posts/2017-1-30-subreddify.md

 layout: post
 ---

 Man, I thought I was apologizing for the absence last time.
 It's been almost 2 years since the last update.
 2 years!
 The last time I wrote one of these I was in my apartment with my girlfriend and dog.
-Now, I'm in my house, with my wife, a daughter and my dog.
+Now, I'm in my house, with my wife, my daughter and my dog.
 And my brother-in-law.
 Starting to see why I haven't been focusing too much on hobby projects lately?

 Lets jump right in, shall we?
-[Subreddify](https://github.com/syntacted/subreddify-android) is a project that came organically out of a lack of what the Reddit app can do.
+[Subreddify](https://github.com/syntactec/subreddify-android) is a project that came organically out of a lack of what the Reddit app can do.
 I recently opened up a sub for the DnD group I'm a part of, which prompted many of them to complain about a lack of notifications when people post to the sub.
 So, that's the problem I'm trying to solve here.

 A quick note about Android development.
 I've been wanting to get into it for a while now, I just haven't had the proper excuse.
 However, coming from a previous job context where I was a GWT power user, a lot of it makes sense to me.
 GWT borrowed from Android a lot, I think, so conceptually, I feel comfortable.
 Also, the last time I started up an Android project, I was an Eclipse user.